sydneymoy/projectTwo/README.md

 # project overview
 For Project Two, we will style words in motion using only animation.
 Select lyrics or a quote that reflects the concept of your idea on what community means.
 Use interaction techniques (hover, transformations, animations, and color).
-Having a creative approach with typography and design.
+Have a creative approach with typography and design.

 # technical overview